discourse/discourse_theme/README.md

 ## Why this gem exists?

-This gem allows you to use your editor of choice when developing Discourse themes.
-As you save files the CLI will update the remote theme and changes to it will appear live!
+This gem allows you to use your editor of choice when developing Discourse themes and theme components.
+As you save files the CLI will update the remote theme or component and changes to it will appear live!

 ## Usage